This article was originally published on 27 December 2018 and updated to reflect new information. Additional reporting by Angela Koo.

 In support of Singapore’s efforts to become a cashless society, many solutions have emerged, including mobile wallets, a standardised QR code format, and even a common platform for conveniently making and receiving cashless payments across banks.

-The latter is known as PayNow, and if you haven’t yet set-up PayNow functionality for your bank account, here are some good reasons why you should get yourself registered today.
+If you haven’t yet set-up PayNow functionality for your bank account, here are some good reasons why you should get yourself registered today.

 What Is PayNow?

 PayNow is a peer-to-peer fund transfer service launched by the Association of Banks in Singapore (ABS) on 10 July 2017.
 It allows users to transfer funds from one bank account to another in Singapore through FAST simply by entering a mobile number or Singapore NRIC/FIN.
 The service is free to retail customers.

 There are currently nine participating banks and three non-financial institutions in Singapore:

 – DBS Bank/POSB

 – United Overseas Bank